 An important factor to note is that benefits for military children can continue to be covered by Tricare benefits for the same amount of time they would be eligible if the marriage had not ended.
 Essentially, a military divorce does not affect the coverage given to children, regardless of custody settlements or disputes.
 A key exception in this case, however, is if the children were not biological children of the service member and an official adoption did not occur.
 In this scenario, children would not be eligible to continue Tricare coverage.

 Navigating a military divorce can be overwhelming, and it’s easy to miss a lot of the “fine print” when it comes to imperative topics like Tricare coverage.
 If you find yourself in this situation, consulting with an experienced legal professional with specific experience working with military families can prove to be immensely beneficial.
-The attorneys at Hale Ball can also assist with other needed changes that come with divorce, including name change.
+The attorneys at HALE BALL MURPHY, PLC can also assist with other needed changes that come with divorce, including name change.